Optimal local laws and CLT for the circular Riesz gas: Optimal rigidity for singular linear statistics

 \subsection{Mean-field transport}

-We now present the transportation argument of \cite{johansson1998fluctuations,shcherbina2013fluctuations}.
-As mentioned in the introduction, this transport is the starting point of many CLTs on $\beta$-ensembles and Coulomb gases including the series of papers \cite{leble2018fluctuations,bekerman2018clt,leble2018clt,serfaty2020gaussian}.
-The method consists in moving each particle according to its position only, so that at the first order, the main term of the linear variation of the energy compensates the linear statistics.
-This transport, which can be interpreted as a mean-field approximation of the solution of the Helffer-Sjöstrand equation, creates a local error term, sometimes called ``loop equation term''.
-For a measurable map $\psi:\ell_N^{-1}\dT\to\dR$, we denote $\dA_{\ell_N}[\psi]$ the quantity
+We first introduce the transportation argument of \cite{johansson1998fluctuations,shcherbina2013fluctuations}, which serves as the starting point for numerous CLTs on $\beta$-ensembles and Coulomb gases, including those in \cite{leble2018fluctuations,bekerman2018clt,leble2018clt,serfaty2020gaussian}.
+Given a linear statistic $F$, the method involves constructing a mean-field approximation of the solution $\nabla\Phi$ of the equation

+and then using this approximation to derive an expansion for the variance of $F$.
+This mean-field transport creates a non-local error term, sometimes called the ``loop equation term'', which is defined for all measurable maps $\psi:\ell_N^{-1}\dT\to\dR$ by